Governance

 Internal investigations

-Regardless of how an allegation of misconduct is raised, each report is thoroughly investigated by Bridgestone’s Compliance team or other relevant departments (such as Human Resources Department or Internal Audit Department) depending on the subject matter.
+Regardless of how an allegation of misconduct is raised, each report is thoroughly investigated by Bridgestone’s Compliance team or other relevant departments (such as the Human Resources Department or the Internal Audit Department) depending on the subject matter.
 Each region has detailed investigation procedures and protocols to help ensure the quality and consistency of investigations.
 Each region has developed and tracks certain data and metrics to identify risk areas and trends as well as assess the effectiveness of internal investigations.
 The results are provided regularly to the Board of Directors and each significant subsidiary around the world.

 Substantiated or partially substantiated reports of wrongdoing may lead to disciplinary or corrective actions, including up to termination of employment.
 Regardless of the investigation outcome, process improvement opportunities may be identified to create a more effective control environment.